 Chang philosophizes that by committing to a decision, you empower it to become the right decision.
 Commitment is the key to a successful choice.

 Chang offers the following example to illustrate her point: “If you commit to being a neurosurgeon, as opposed to an investment banker, you will stand behind that path in a way you couldn’t have foreseen.
 You’ll actually regard the things that happen in the future differently than you would have, had you not committed to it.
 Suppose you go to medical school and you had no idea how tough medical school was going to be.
 If you’re not committed to being a neurosurgeon, you’ll take this as evidence that you should be doing something else.”

 When you commit to a retirement date of say May 2021, you can begin to do everything you need to do to make that a good decision, including figuring out when to start Social Security, assessing where to live, etc.

 If you are committed to your decision, then you can manipulate everything in your life to fulfill that choice.

 Use a Retirement Calculator to Help You Commit to Your Decision About When to Retire

-In addition to helping you weigh the pros and cons of a decision, a good retirement calculator can enable you commit to your choice.
+In addition to helping you weigh the pros and cons of a decision, a good retirement calculator can enable you to commit to your choice.